getify/You-Dont-Know-JS/types & grammar/ch5.md

 The code in the `finally` clause *always* runs (no matter what), and it always runs right after the `try` (and `catch` if present) finish, before any other code runs.
 In one sense, you can kind of think of the code in a `finally` clause as being in a callback function that will always be called regardless of how the rest of the block behaves.

 So what happens if there's a `return` statement inside a `try` clause?
 It obviously will return a value, right?
-But does the calling code that receives that value go before or after the `finally`?
+But does the calling code that receives that value run before or after the `finally`?

 ```js
 function foo() {